dpi-tta-lessons/portfolio/content.md

 /
 index.html
-images/
-styles/
-pages/
+assets/images/
+assets/styles/

 -->

 <!-- TODO

-add note on using variables in the :root pseudo class
+add note on using variables in the :root pseudo class to create global variables

 add aside on indents and formatting to improve readability